plaisirgs/Relaxation_Parlor/README.md

 Relaxation Parlor

 This application is called Relaxation Parlor.
-Using this application, a user can book an appointment with a massage therapist who specializes in either Swedish, Shiatsu, Hot Stone, Aromatherapy, Deep Tissue, Reflexology, Prenatal, and Lympathic massages.
+Using this application, a user can book an appointment with a massage therapist who specializes in either Swedish, Shiatsu, Hot Stone, Aromatherapy, Deep Tissue, Reflexology, Prenatal, or Lympathic massages.

 ## Usage